You can upgrade vRealize Automation in vRealize Suite Lifecycle Manager.

-- Ensure that you have upgraded the earlier version of VMware Identity Manager to 3.3.2.
+- Ensure that you have upgraded the earlier version of VMware Identity Manager to 3.3.2 or later.
 For more information on VMware Identity Manager upgrade, see Upgrade VMware Identity Manager.

 - Perform the binary mapping of the vRealize Automation upgrade ISO from Local, myvmware or NFS share.
 For more information on binary mapping, see Configure Product Binaries.

 - Increase the CPU, memory, and storage as per the system requirements of vRealize Automation 8.4.
 For more information, see the Hardware Requirements of vRealize Automation 8.4 Reference Architecture.

 - On the Lifecycle Operations page, click Manage Environments.